 - Inn management software

-- Booking engine – Also known as a reservation system, a booking engine is a software application used to secure online bookings on your direct channels (website and social media pages).
+- Booking engine – A booking engine is a software application used to secure online bookings on your direct channels (website social media pages, and metasearch).
 There has been such an increase in accommodation being booked online that even the smallest of hotels can no longer ignore the need of an online booking engine.
-If you’re currently looking for a hotel booking engine, download our interactive buyer’s guide – it’s a workbook containing everything you need to make the right selection for your small hotel.
+If you’re currently looking for a hotel booking engine, download our interactive buyer’s guide–it’s a workbook containing everything you need to make the right selection for your small hotel.

 - Channel manager – A channel manager is a distribution tool that allows you to easily manage the different booking sites (called online travel agents, or OTAs) that your property sells through.
 It uses a “pooled inventory model” to update your rooms, rates and availability across multiple OTAs, all at the same time.
 This means that no matter where a booking is made – be it direct on your website, through a third party booking site, or at your point of sale – inventory is always up to date and you are never overbooked.